data-solution-automation-engine/data-warehouse-automation-metadata-schema/docs/handlebars/extension_now.md

 The time is {{now}}.
 ```

-This gives you the date/time at present.
+This returns the date/time at present.